IoT & Device Identity Scenario

 // This digest uniquely identifies the credential

-val attestationDigest = com.trustweave.json.DigestUtils.sha256DigestMultibase(
+val attestationDigest = org.trustweave.json.DigestUtils.sha256DigestMultibase(

 Json.encodeToJsonElement(